blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- Ibn al-Qayyim in "Badaʾi al-Fawaʾid":
 		- Excrement like Suptum, Mucus and Sweat are pure
 		- Semen is pure because it's unlike urine and faeces

+Some Tafsirs are based on r'ai (opinion) and delve into "dangerous" areas like philosophy and exaggerations in trying to read between the lines, which causes some Mufassirun to abandon certain narrations. e.g. Razi's Tafsir (it was said: "It contains anything but Tafsir".
+But it had interesting explanations.)